JohnCharlesBent/Jazz-HR-Job-Feed/README.md

 ---

 1. [Admin Functions](#admin)
-  - Admin area
-  - Function definitions

 2. [Display Functions](#display)
-  - Shortcode information
-  - Function definitions

 3. [Cron Job Functions](#cron)

 4. [To Do](#to-do)
 ---

 ## Admin Area <a name="admin"></a>

-When the TW Job Feed plugin is installed and activated it creates a database table called "*prefix*_tw_job_feed_urls" where *prefix* is the wp prefix being used forn the WordPress database.
+When the TW Job Feed plugin is installed and activated it creates a database table called "*prefix*_tw_job_feed_urls" where *prefix* is the wp prefix being used for the WordPress database.

 This table has three columns:
 - **job_feed_slug**